Chatbot conversations

 - If the chat doesn't respond, we don't count any savings

-Finding conversations
+Searching conversations

-Click the Filters button to filter by:
+Click the Filters button to also filter by:

-- Conversation date (from-to)
+- Date range (from–to)

 Conversations table